-An information delivery manual is developed to identify different construction process and articulate information required at every stage.
+An information delivery manual is developed to identify different construction processes and articulate information required at every stage.
 IDM is developed using a standard format outlined in ISO 29381-1.
-Information delivery manual is designed to make required information available to stakeholders whenever required.
+The information delivery manual is designed to make the required information available to stakeholders whenever required.

 Level of detail is a standard defined in PAS 1192-2 which depicts the Level of Model Detail and Level of Information Detail.
-While level of model detail outlines the graphical content on models at each stage, level of model information is associated with non-graphical content within models at different stages.
-Level of detail can be schematic, concept or defined.
+While the level of model detail outlines the graphical content on models at each stage, the level of model information is associated with non-graphical content within models at different stages.
+Level of detail can be schematic, conceptual or defined.

-Level of Development (LOD) specification allows AEC professionals to articulate Building Information Models at different stages of design and construction process.
-It is form of a standard reference that promotes clarity, accuracy and reliability of the content of a BIM model.
+Level of Development (LOD) specification allows AEC professionals to articulate Building Information Models at different stages of the design and construction process.
+It is a form of a standard reference that promotes clarity, accuracy, and reliability of the content of a BIM model.

 BIM Level of Development | LOD 100, 200, 300, 350, 400, 500

-Open BIM is open-source version of collaborative design, development and building operations using open standards and frameworks.
-Build using SMART data model, open BIM incorporates data to ISO 16739, processes to ISO 29381-1 and terms to ISO 12006-3.
+Open BIM is an open-source version of a collaborative design, development and building operations using open standards and frameworks.
+Build using the SMART data model, open BIM incorporates data to ISO 16739, processes to ISO 29381-1 and terms to ISO 12006-3.

 PAS 1192 framework outlines the level of model detail in terms of graphical content, model information in terms of specification data and model definition in terms of meaning is required.
 Also, its subsets, PAS 1192-2, PAS 1192-3, PAS 1192-5 and BS 1192-4 defines how much information is required for various stages such as CAPEX, OPEX, etc